bogaudio/BogaudioModules/README.md

 ![Mixers screenshot](doc/www/mixers4.png)

 A 3HP unity mixer, usable with audio or CV (e.g. to combine triggers).
 Up to 8 inputs are summed to the output.
-Saturation (soft clipping) limits the output to +/-12V.
+The output is limited to +/-12V (with clipping modes as below).

-The context (right-click) menu has an option to average, rather than sum, the inputs.
+The context (right-click) menu has a few options:

-A second context menu option, "CV mode", disables the saturation, which allows for precise summing (or averaging) of CVs.
-In this case the output is hard-clipped at +/-12V.

-A final context menu option allows the input gains to be reduced by up to 12db.
+ - "Input gain" allows the input gain to be reduced up to -12dB.
+ - "Output clipping" sets the manner of output clipping: "Soft" applies saturation or soft clipping, which is better for audio, and which is the default; "Hard" simply clips the output at +/-12V.
+"Hard" is better for CVs, as this mode will achieve precise summing of CVs; otherwise the saturator will slightly affect (reduce) the sums at all levels.
+ - "Average" causes the module to average, rather than sum, its inputs.

 _Polyphony:_ <a href="#polyphony">Polyphonic</a>, with polyphonic channels defined by the first/topmost input.